 - If a server handles authentication for multiple domains then multiple entries can be added in the server list prefixed with each domain name.

 - There must be at least one entry in the server list that does not have a domain prefix.
 This is the catch all entry that will be used if the client domain cannot be determined from the NTLM request or using domain mapping.

-- Each server name/address may be prefixed with a domain name using the format <domain>\<server>.
+- Each server name/address can be prefixed with a domain name using the format <domain>\<server>.
 If specifying this in alfresco-global.properties, remember that the backslash character must be escaped.
 For example